Fraunhofer-AISEC/codyze-evaluator/documentation/docs/tagging-dsl.md

 We recommend to first check the catalog of existing concepts and operations in the file and, if possible, to extend the catalog with the new concepts and operations instead of creating many project-specific ones.
 The project-specific tagging logic can be added in a kotlin script file which can be included in the evaluation project script using the `Tagging` import.
 It is also possible to create custom passes if the tagging logic is too complex for the DSL.
-This is a kotlin script files which are executed during the translation of the source code.
+These passes have to be registered in the `tool` block of the evaluation project script.

 ## Tagging the code